-Criticism Prompts Facebook To Change Privacy Controls
+Facebook Changes Privacy Controls As Criticism Escalates

 The scandal was only the latest for Facebook, which was already under fire for allowing its ad network to be exploited to promulgate fake news during the 2016 election.
 Its stock price has fallen sharply since the Cambridge Analytica news broke on March 17.
 Earlier this week, the Federal Trade Commission confirmed it is investigating the company's handling of data.

 Lawmakers worldwide have expressed their dissatisfaction with Facebook's largely quiet response to date.
-Zuckerberg has agreed to testify before Congress, facing lawmakers who promise to crack down by regulating the social network.
-He has come under fierce criticism from British lawmakers, after he declined to testify in London, promising to send another executive in his stead.
+Zuckerberg has agreed to testify before Congress, facing lawmakers who have promised to crack down by regulating the social network.
+And he has come under fierce criticism from British lawmakers after he declined to testify in London, promising to send another executive in his stead.